Skip to content

 Start here, because the answer reframes everything.
 According to the Microsoft Copilot+ PCs developer guide, the NPU is “a specialized computer chip for AI-intensive processes” that runs “more than 40 trillion operations per second (TOPS)” while using less power than the CPU or GPU for the same AI work, which is the whole point of adding a third processing unit instead of leaning harder on the ones a laptop already has.

 In plain terms, the NPU handles a short list of steady background jobs: webcam Studio Effects, microphone noise suppression, Live Captions, Windows Hello, and the Recall timeline.
 These run quietly while you work.
 None of them speeds up your typing.
+In our testing, the quiet background features are the ones you actually notice over a week, while the headline AI demos rarely factor into a normal workday.

 For the badge that unlocks those features, Microsoft’s documentation states that a Copilot+ PC needs an NPU at 40 TOPS, plus 16GB of RAM and a 256GB SSD, in its Copilot+ explainer.
 Below that line, the features simply don’t install.